deltalicious/Yayay/README.md

 MAYYYBE I can get a little mean but I try to be kind to everyone

-I'm kinda slow at replying to whispers cuz I hardly notice them but that's who be fine
+I'm kinda slow at replying to whispers cuz I hardly notice them but that's should be fine

 i don't mind ppl taking inspo from my skins ¯⁠\⁠_⁠(⁠ツ⁠)⁠_⁠/⁠¯ if you actually copy me then credit would be appreciated